sheridangray/family-event-planner/docs/CRON_JOB_SETUP.md

 # ChatGPT Event Discovery Cron Job Setup

-This guide explains how to set up and configure the automated ChatGPT event discovery cron job that runs every 5 minutes.
+This guide explains how to set up and configure the automated ChatGPT event discovery cron job that runs daily at 9:00 AM.

 ## 📋 Overview